haiwera-silk-cd/magento-devdocs/guides/v2.2/cloud/howtos/install-components.md

 ### Enable and disable extensions {#enable-disable}
 To enable or disable extensions, you must begin those changes on your local in a branch.
 You should never enable or disable extensions directly on your environments.
 These instructions assume you have `config.php` in your Git branch and implementation.
 If you do not use [Configuration Management](http://devdocs.magento.com/guides/v2.2/cloud/live/sens-data-over.html) or `config.php`, we strongly recommend you do.

-Trying to enable and disable extensions not following this method can lead to permissions and other issues.
+Trying to enable and disable extensions not following this method can lead to permissions and 其它问题.

 1. [Work in a branch](#getstarted) to update `config.php`.
 1. In a terminal, access your local development environment.